ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    point (ASCII 0x21), followed by a maximum-size indication, before a separating comma or terminating semicolon.

-   Thus, a DMARC URI is a URI within which any commas or exclamation points are percent-encoded per [RFC3986], followed by an OPTIONAL

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 17]
+Herr (ed), et al.         Expires 30 April 2021                [Page 17]

-Internet-Draft                  DMARCbis                      April 2020
+Internet-Draft                  DMARCbis                    October 2020

-   exclamation point and a maximum-size specification, and, if there are additional reporting URIs in the list, a comma and the next URI.
+   Thus, a DMARC URI is a URI within which any commas or exclamation points are percent-encoded per [RFC3986], followed by an OPTIONAL exclamation point and a maximum-size specification, and, if there are additional reporting URIs in the list, a comma and the next URI.